Original piece published 30th June, updated 1st July, again on 2nd and 6th August

 21 year old LI Wenwen from China won gold in the event.

-Some pointed out that Li Wenwen is just ‘a million times stronger’ and that Hubbard had never come close to matching her lifts.
+While some suggested Hubbard had thrown the prize on purpose, others pointed out that Li Wenwen is just ‘a million times stronger’ and that Hubbard had never come close to matching her lifts.

 “The 21-year-old appeared to lift with ease 140kg in the snatch and 180kg in the clean and jerk, setting records in both.” reported olympics.com.
 “She claimed a third with her amassed score of 320 points, which was just outside her world record of 335.”

 It is unlikely that we will ever know whether Hubbard threw the event or not.
 My guess is that he couldn’t have beaten Wenwen- or any of the other medal winners- even if he’d tried.
 It’s not that important in the bigger picture, except to the athletes involved.
 He was never tipped to make a clear win.
 And it’s not really the point.
 What is really important is that unless we can knock this gender nonsense on the head, this really is the beginning of the end for women’s sports.

 There is hope on the horizon in that the International Olympic Committee plans to release new guidelines for trans-identifed athletes within the next two months, after admitting current guidelines are not fit for purpose.

 A few days ago the Guardian reported that Dr Richard Budgett, the IOC’s medical and science director, was now claiming that the ‘science had moved on’ and new guidelines would focus on safety as well as fairness.

 Sounds great!
 No men in women’s sports then?

 Well, no, sadly that doesnt seem to be the conclusion reached.
 The Guardian reports that Budgett also “made clear that inclusion remained important, and it would be up to each sport to find the “sweet spot” between safety, fairness and inclusion.”